-The District's water is currently supplied by the City of Toledo.
+As of the time of this publication, the District's water is currently supplied by the City of Toledo.
 Water is withdrawn from the Siletz River, pumped to Toledo where it is treated, then pumped to our system through 10 miles of pipeline.
 Unfortunately, parts of the system are vulnerable.
 The 10-mile pipeline has been damaged repeatedly by landslides and could be lost altogether in a large earthquake.
 Several years ago, the District recognized the need to replace this system.
 A careful review of options led the District to Beaver Creek.
 Centrally located in the service area, Beaver Creek offered the most reliable supply of water of any nearby source.
-Following years of discussions with stakeholders and neighboring property owners, and a thorough permitting effort, the District is embarking on construction of its own water supply.
+Following years of discussions with stakeholders and neighboring property owners, and a thorough permitting effort, the District began construction of its own water supply.
 Water will be withdrawn from Beaver Creek near the South Beaver Creek Road bridge.
-It will be pumped to a secure site located above the Makai community, where it will be treated using a modern membrane filtration technology.
+It will be pumped to a secure site located above the Makai community, where it will be treated using modern membrane filtration technology.
+Completion of this project is anticipated in the summer of 2022.